Majd-SaaS/prospection/readme.md

 - **Automation friendly exit codes:** the CLI returns a non-zero exit status whenever at least one URL fails so that orchestration tooling can detect problems easily.
+- **Auth wall detection:** gracefully reports when LinkedIn redirects to a login or checkpoint page so remote jobs can surface misconfigured Chrome profiles immediately.

 ---